-As virtual care grew rapidly last year and came to the forefront as a validated modality of care, the importance of interoperability, in turn, grew tenfold.
-At its core, interoperability is “the ability of health information systems to work together within and across organizational boundaries in order to advance the effective delivery of healthcare for individuals and communities (HIMSS).”
+As virtual care grew rapidly last year and came to the forefront as a validated modality of care, the importance of interoperability in healthcare as the key to program success, in turn, grew tenfold.
+At its core, interoperability is “the ability of healthcare information systems to work together within and across organizational boundaries in order to advance the effective delivery of healthcare for individuals and communities (HIMSS).”

 With patients choosing hospitals for their quality of care and the virtual experience, it’s imperative that organizations be prepared to steward their patients within and across the different healthcare technologies they employ; those organizations will ultimately win in the market against others with siloed data and patient engagement strategies.

 Force has long recognized the importance of interoperability and integrations in order to share patient data, like PROMs, between EMRs and the Force platform.
 Since 2016, we’ve partnered with Redox to make possible this critical data-sharing to and from Force and our clients’ EMRs.
 Redox is the industry leader in the development and distribution of healthcare software solutions, with a full-service integration platform to securely and efficiently exchange healthcare data via the existing, approved data exchange transfer mechanisms available by EMRs.

 These insights come from George McLaughlin (Marketing, Redox) and a podcast between Niko Skievaski (President, Redox) and Bronwyn Spira (CEO, Force).
 Quotes have been edited slightly for style.

 One of the biggest challenges facing healthcare organizations is their reliance on their EMR to solve problems.
 Due to the size of investment in EMR software, many of these organizations believe that they can only make use of new solutions from their existing vendor.